USEPA/spsurvey/README.md

 # spsurvey

-`spsurvey` is comprised of functions which implement algorithms for design and analysis of probability surveys.
-The functions are tailored for Generalized Random Tessellation Stratified survey designs.
+spsurvey is an R package for spatial survey design and analysis.
+Spatially balanced sampled are selected using the Generalized Random Tessellation Stratified (algorithm) via the `grts()` function.
+Functions also exist to perform categorical variable analysis, continuous variable analysis, relative risk analysis, attributable risk analysis, risk difference analysis, change analysis, and trend analysis.

 ## Installation